swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 ~~~
 {: .output}

-The output tells us that `data` currently refers to
+The output tells us that `inflamation` currently refers to
 an N-dimensional array, the functionality for which is provided by the NumPy library.
 These data correspond to arthritis patients' inflammation.
 The rows are the individual patients, and the columns